Differential Diagnosis for Fever and Rash in Children

 - Manage heat exposure in summer to reduce heat rash.

 If your child is generally well apart from the fever and rash, managing symptoms at home might be a suitable approach.
-However, if the rash is non-blanching and is associated with a fever, you must consult a online doctor immediately.
-Here are some tips:- Keep hydrated: Fever can dehydrate children quickly, so offer plenty of fluids.
+However, if the rash is non-blanching and is associated with a fever, you must consult an online doctor immediately.
+Here are some tips:

 - Rest: Ensure they rest as fighting off infections can be exhausting.